bondy-io/bondy/doc/guides/architecture/db_view_shard_runtime.md

 ### Sizing the projection

+Durable shards open every leveled Bookie in **`head_only` mode** (`{head_only, with_lookup}`), and that one decision reshapes what the twenty-two `db.leveled.*` options actually govern.
+In this mode the whole cell — state and value — is stored as a ledger HEAD entry, written in batches through `book_mput/2`; the journal receives the same object specs but no body, and leveled's own contract for that call is that the journal entries exist *only for handling consistency on startup*.
+Nothing on the read path goes near them: `book_get` becomes equivalent to `book_headonly`, so the fold's read of the previous state is a ledger lookup with no journal seek.

-Twenty-two `db.leveled.*` options size the two paths a write takes into the projection.
-The ledger path is bounded by `db.leveled.cache_size` and its `db.leveled.cache_multiple` ceiling, past which every PUT pauses; the journal path rolls on `db.leveled.max_journal_size` or `db.leveled.max_journal_objects`. `db.leveled.sync_strategy` is `none` on
-purpose: the write is already durable in the log before the fold reaches leveled, and the projection rebuilds from it.
+The ledger path is therefore the whole of the live write path.
+It is bounded by `db.leveled.cache_size` and its `db.leveled.cache_multiple` ceiling, past which every PUT returns a pause — backpressure on the writer rather than unbounded memory — then flushed through the penciller into the LSM levels.
+The journal still rolls files on `db.leveled.max_journal_size` or `db.leveled.max_journal_objects`. `db.leveled.sync_strategy` is `none` on purpose: the write is already durable in the log before the fold reaches leveled, and the projection rebuilds from it.

-![Leveled write paths: the ledger through cache, penciller and LSM levels;
+![Leveled in head_only mode: the whole value into the ledger through cache, penciller and LSM levels; the journal taking object specs only, never read](img/db-leveled.svg)
-the journal as rolling CDB files](img/db-leveled.svg)

-Compaction scores journal files and either compacts one alone or sweeps several into a run, governed by `db.leveled.singlefile_compaction_percentage`, `db.leveled.maxrunlength_compaction_percentage` and `db.leveled.max_run_length`. `db.leveled.compression_point` decides whether the CPU goes on the write path or at compaction.

-![Leveled compaction: journal files as a score histogram against the single-file and full-run eligibility lines, and where compression runs](img/db-leveled-compaction.svg)
+**Journal compaction does not run.** Leveled accepts `compact_journal` only when `head_only` is `false`; its head_only counterpart is `trim`, which drops journal entries below the persisted sequence number.
+Bondy calls neither, and leveled schedules neither on its own, so `db.leveled.singlefile_compaction_percentage`, `db.leveled.maxrunlength_compaction_percentage`, `db.leveled.max_run_length`, `db.leveled.journal_compaction_score_one_in` and `db.leveled.waste_retention_period` have no effect as things stand, and rolled journal files accumulate. `db.leveled.max_merge_below` is unaffected — it bounds a *ledger* merge, not a journal one — as are the compression, snapshot and statistics options. `db.leveled.compression_point` keeps only its `on_receipt` meaning; `on_compact` would defer compression to a pass that never happens.

+![Leveled compaction, compression and snapshots: the journal scoring block that head_only mode leaves inert, alongside the ledger-merge, compression and snapshot options that still apply](img/db-leveled-compaction.svg)

 ### Bounding an index rebuild